(See also Overview of Esophageal and Swallowing Disorders.)

 Zenker (pharyngeal) diverticula are posterior outpouchings of mucosa and submucosa through the cricopharyngeal muscle, probably resulting from an incoordination between pharyngeal propulsion and cricopharyngeal relaxation.

-Midesophageal (traction) diverticula are caused by traction from mediastinal inflammatory lesions or, secondarily, by motility disorders.
+Midesophageal (traction) diverticula are caused by traction from mediastinal inflammatory lesions or, secondarily, by esophageal motility disorders.

 A Zenker diverticulum fills with food that might be regurgitated when the patient bends or lies down.
 Aspiration pneumonitis may result if regurgitation is nocturnal.
 Rarely, the pouch becomes large, causing dysphagia and sometimes a palpable neck mass.